 Karin and Ladeja both went to Glasgow, Scotland for the Circular Economy Hotspot 2018, late October and early November 2018.
 The CE Hotspot Scotland was a major international event to showcase Scotland’s progressive approach to developing a circular economy and the best of Scotland’s growing circular businesses to a national and global audience.
 Karin and Ladeja attended the Hotspot particularly to pitch Slovenia as the 2020 Circular Hotspot venue.

 Sustainability in Science.

 Karin also joined the “Science in Transition” (WiW) Conference of the Alliance for Sustainable Universities as a panellist, on November 13th.

 On November 15th Karin joined the Disruptive Innovation Festival 2018, the world’s largest online festival of ideas, organized by the Ellen MacArthur Foundation.
+The event took place in Vienna, jointly organized with the Circular Economy Club Vienna, and was webstreamed all around the globe.
 She contributed at the panel and discussed opportunities and challenges of a “Circular Future” with her fellow panellists as well as the audience.

 BCSSS representation at the EU Environment Action Programme.

 The BCSSS representation at the 8th EU Environment Action Programme – Shaping the Future of EU Environmental Policy-Workshops in Hainburg, Austria was remarkable, as not only Niko Korpar, a representative of the Circular Economy Systems research group, was present but also BCSSS Managing Director Stefan Blachfellner.
 Niko spoke about Circular Change at the event.

 Further participations in Poland and Georgia.